syberia/mungebits2/README.md

 ## Installation

-This package is not yet available from CRAN (as of October 26, 2015).
+This package is in active development and not yet available from CRAN (as of May 18, 2017).
 To install the latest development builds directly from GitHub, run this instead:

 ```R